zyzo/izberg-api-python/README.md

 ### Get offer

-In order to fetch an offer, we need to call the <code>find()</code> function within the <code>ProductOffer</code> Class, and passing the id of the requested product.
+In order to fetch an offer, we need to call the <code>find()</code> method within the <code>ProductOffer</code> Class, and passing the id of the requested product.
 Once we've got it, let's print some infos.

 ```python